-The “Defund the Police” claim emerged out of BLM demonstrations in the U.S. and quickly transcended into a movement that opened a confrontation about the police funding.
-While I’m no supporter of the “decentralize everything” standpoint, I was naturally drawn to rephrase this claim into “Defi the Police” and see how far this rabbit hole could go.
+The “Defund the Police” claim emerged out of BLM demonstrations and quickly transcended into a movement that opened a confrontation about the police funding.
+I was naturally drawn to read it “Defi the Police” and went to see how far this rabbit hole could go.

 - I will explore the field and trace some use case candidates for decentralized technology

-- Eventually, I will present some Proofs of Concept
+- I will present some Proofs of Concept

 A few necessary disclaimers:

-- The CMV is a vast field that changes by country, by the number and diversity of the forces deployed on the territory and by local issues.
+- The centralized management of violence (CMoV) is a vast field that changes by country, by the number and diversity of the forces deployed on the territory and by local issues.
 The average alert level of the police in Honduras is surely different than the one in any European country.

 - I have based this research on direct interviews carried on with officers of the Italian police, military personnel and other professionals working for NATO: these interviews’ confidentiality is covered by the Chatham House Rule.

 - I will treat police and army forces as a whole under the name Security Forces (SF).
 Reasons in place beyond the pure simplification are:

 - a process of merging between the police and the army has been in place since 9/11.
 Some examples: 1) the Strade Sicure (“safe streets”) program in Italy 2) the Operation Temperer in the UK 3) the Operation Sentinel in France.